Frequently Asked Questions

 • We know that might feel confusing — race is a social construct that at the same time concretely impacts lives.
 If you’re sitting in the messiness of trying to decide if you are a JOC (i.e. you object to the term, you are grappling with the concept of being “white-passing,” etc), we welcome you in this space in all that messiness as a JOC Member.
 If you identify as white, you’re welcome to join the community as part of the Ally Circle, which grants you access to select Ammud programs and resources but not our regular programming.
 If you have further questions or are struggling with whether or not this space is for you, in particular if you identify as Sephardi or Mizrahi but are not sure about the “race" part, feel free to reach out at team@ammud.org

 • We invite you to join as you explore your Jewish journey in depth, regardless of conversion status.
+We have many programs available to you.
+And we will have programs that are only for Jews of Color and we will be explicit and clear when we build these spaces.

 • Firstly, many people who identify actively as JOCs are also Ashkenazi.
 “Ashkenazi” should not be used as a placeholder for “white,” just as “Sephardi” should never be used as a placeholder for “non-white.”
 However, many Jews, including a large percentage of Ashkenazi Jews, benefit from conditional whiteness.
 It’s real that a person who is Ashkenazi and often viewed as white can have racialized experiences (i.e. being “outed” as Jewish based on curly hair).
 Race is not objective, it’s all contextual.
 The context Ammud operates in is that some members of the American Jewish community are consistently more accepted in Jewish spaces than others and some face challenges of racism every day.